All Episodes

 In other words, if you think you were exposed, you've really got to pay close attention.

-But even if you got the test early on, if it might not be the accurate test.
+But even if you got the test early on, it might not be the accurate test.

-You got to go through the 14-day period before you would know for sure if whether you have it, because if all of a sudden say you get it on day two of the test after you think you might have been exposed, you're gonna have to get it again 14 days later.
+Because if all of a sudden, say, you get it on day two of the test after you think you might have been exposed, you're going to have to get it again 14 days later.

 They take a swab, they shove it deep into your nose, takes a hard right turn to your eye socket, and it hurts.